tstephen22/Fairness-Through-Uncertainty/README.md

 In this paper, we construct a fairness regularisation method for BNNs by transferring techniques from adversarial robustness training and employing the Fair-FGSM algorithm [17] for generating similar inputs.
-This approach draws on existing research that high- lights the similarity between adversarial robustness and individual fairness definitions.
+This approach draws on existing research that highlights the similarity between adversarial robustness and individual fairness definitions.
-The regulariser is designed to be simple, facilitating its integration into existing train- ing procedures without extensive modifications.
+The regulariser is designed to be simple, facilitating its integration into existing training procedures without extensive modifications.
 We also introduce a simple metric for measuring and comparing ε − δ individual fairness models in an intuitive manner, the Threshold-Fairness metric.